wwoods/git-results/README.md

 Changelog
 ---------

+* 2014-12-11 - Added -r or --retry-until-stall flag to register a run with git-results --supervisor, which scans a user's .gitresults directory attempting to start any experiments that have stopped and are still in -run state.
+Note that without a git-results-progress file, which MUST OUTPUT A SINGLE, MONOTONICALLY INCREASING NUMBER BASED ON PROGRESS, an experiment registered with -r will complain.
+This file is mandatory so that transient errors can be detected.
+Even with no change in progress, an experiment will be retried 3 times (--retry-minimum) with 60 seconds between tries (--retry-delay).
 * 2014-12-5 - Added -x or --extra-file flags to copy a non-build file before the build process.
 I use this to "continue" old experiments currently.
 It might be better to just have a --resurrect flag in the future, but for now -x works.